collapsed-stacks/startups/questions/7295/dealing-with-leads-in-a-b2b-saas-app-sales-process-question.md

 - tagged: `sales`, `crm`
 - score: 3

-<p>We have a SaaS application in the cloud space that targets small, medium and enterprise businesses.</p>
+We have a SaaS application in the cloud space that targets small, medium and enterprise businesses.

-<p>With approximately 50 signups (and growing) a week it is becoming harder and harder to manage the pipeline and ensure that every lead was properly connected with and handled</p>
+With approximately 50 signups (and growing) a week it is becoming harder and harder to manage the pipeline and ensure that every lead was properly connected with and handled

-<p>Currently using Contactually CRM and its Programs feature to generate follow ups.
-However, it is consistently late with follow ups and its frustrating.</p>
+Currently using Contactually CRM and its Programs feature to generate follow ups.
+However, it is consistently late with follow ups and its frustrating.

-<p>Ultimately, I need to have a system where incoming signups are easily categorized and managed as they become cold, or engage with support, or use the system or not use the system, etc.</p>
+Ultimately, I need to have a system where incoming signups are easily categorized and managed as they become cold, or engage with support, or use the system or not use the system, etc.

-<p>Is there a process that folks usually follow that works here or perhaps CRM that targets this specific need?</p>
+Is there a process that folks usually follow that works here or perhaps CRM that targets this specific need?

 ## Answer 11655